 Are you wondering what the best shoes are for your feet?
 Do you suffer from ankle instability or hallux rigidus?
 It can be overwhelming and challenging to find the proper shoes to support your foot condition(s), but not to worry as this is exactly where we come in!
 If you suffer from bunions, hammer toes or neuropathy, head over to our blog post where we cover those specific foot conditions.
-We are going to look at a few additional conditions such as ankle instability and hallux rigidus, and the best Anodyne shoe to accommodate each condition.
+We are going to look at a few additional conditions such as ankle instability and hallux rigidus, and the best Anodyne diabetic footwear to accommodate each condition.

 1) Ankle Instability